AI-and-Blockchain/S24_Proof_of_Vision_Tokens/python/model/README.md

 cd your-repo
 pip install -r requirements.txt
 ```
+#### Configuration
+Set the model and dataset URLs in the client initialization.
+These URLs are used to download the necessary machine learning model and image dataset.

 #### Usage
 Set the model and dataset URLs in the client initialization.
 These URLs are used to download the necessary machine learning model and image dataset.

-1. Initialize the Client and User: The client is initialized with URLs to the model and dataset.
-The user is created with an Ethereum address and is linked to the client.
+1. Initialize the Client and User:
+   * Set up the client with links to the model and dataset.
+   * Create a user instance with a specific Ethereum address linked to the client.

-2. Load and Process Batch: The user requests a batch of images, which involves downloading and extracting the dataset and model.
+2. Load and Process Batch
+   * The user requests and loads a batch of images.
+   * Processes the images and prepares them for classification.

+3. Start Mining:
+   * Execute image classification.
-3. Start Mining: The user processes the images, predicts labels, and sends these labels back to the server.
+   * Send classification results back to the server.

 Example code snippet to set up and run the system: